Pre-auction strategic communication: Introduction

 This paper contributes to the extensive literature on strategic information transmission initiated by \cite{crawford_strategic_1982}.
 Specifically, it relates to models of cheap talk with multiple senders, such as \cite{battaglini_02} and \cite{takahashi_multi_08}.
 The role of pre-play communication has been analyzed in buyer-seller interactions by \cite{farrell_cheap_1989} in the context of bargaining, and by \cite{matthews_pre-play_1989} in the context of bilateral trade.
 Both papers find that pre-play communication can enlarge the set of equilibria in these models.

 The paper also adds to the literature on mechanism design with limited commitment.
 In principal-agent settings, \cite{Bester_strausz_01}, \cite{skreta_sequentially_2006}, and \cite{doval_mechanism_2022} emphasize the ``ratchet effect," where an agent's revelation of high types today leads to more extractive contracts in future periods.
 In the context of auctions, \cite{skreta_2015} and \cite{liu_auctions_2019} study how a seller's inability to commit to not lowering her reserve price over time decreases her payoff in equilibrium.
 This paper focuses on how the initial decision to run a mechanism is shaped by limited commitment in the context of pre-auction communication.
-The seller's use of communication in the first period to determine allocation rules in the second also makes the model similar to \cite{Courty_li_2000}, but the seller in their model has cross-period commitment and the buyer gains information about his value between periods.
+Additionally, while previous literature has documented that a seller with limited commitment can improve her payoff by restricting her choice of mechanisms, existing papers focus on settings with a single agent and argue that such restrictions limit the amount of information the principal can learn about the agent's type.
+This paper documents that nondiscrimination, a natural source of additional ex-ante commitment in multi-agent settings, can also improve the seller's payoff.
+Finally, the seller's use of communication in the first period to determine allocation rules in the second also makes the model similar to \cite{Courty_li_2000}, but the seller in their model has cross-period commitment and the buyer gains information about his value between periods.

 The model in this paper is conceptually related to the literature on auctions with endogenous bidder entry, including \cite{mcafee_auctions_1987} and \cite{levin_equilibrium_1994}.
 In those models, bidders decide whether to pay a sunk cost to learn their valuation and enter the auction, leading to an equilibrium entry threshold where the expected profit from participation equals the entry cost.
 This paper can be thought of as a model of auctions with endogenous seller entry.